 What Is Leasing and Why Is It So Popular?

 Leasing is basically long-term car rental, usually lasting two to four years.
 You agree to pay a leasing company a fixed amount each month to drive the car, which the leasing company owns, and you also pay for insurance and routine maintenance such as oil changes.
 You receive a warranty, as you would for a car you’d buy.
 And, as with a car you own, if you damage a leased vehicle, you and your insurance must cover repairs.

 It’s important to note that, unlike buying a car, leasing may mean that you will always have monthly payments.
 When you buy a car, the car loan is typically paid off long before the car is worn out.
 In contrast, leasing usually means endless payments.
 Although you may be able to buy the car at the end of the lease, most people who lease turn in the car at the end of the term and lease another.
 So the payments continue.
 In the long run, leasing may be more costly than buying, despite the lower monthly payments.

-Leasing is also popular with people who don't like driving older vehicles.
+Leasing is also popular with people who don’t like driving older vehicles.
 They can always drive a new car needing relatively little maintenance and fewer repairs than most older cars.
-If you lease a new car every couple of years you can always drive a fairly new car.
+If you lease a new car every couple of years, you can always drive a fairly new car.
 Although you will never escape monthly payments, the payments will be lower than they would be if you were buying a new car every two years.
-This is leasing's main attraction.
+This is the main attraction to leasing a car.